Last updated: March 15, 2023

 Do I Need a Business License to Start an LLC Business in Canada?

 No, you do not need a business license to start an LLC in Canada.
-However, you may need other licenses depending on the nature of your business.
+However, you may need other licenses depending on the nature of your business entity.

 For example, you may need a license to operate a restaurant or retail store.

-Can I Use My Limited Liability Company to Do Business in the United States?
+Can I Use My Limited Liability Company to Do Business in Canada?

-Yes, you can use your limited liability company to do business in the United States.
+You can use your limited liability company to do business in Canada.
 However, you will need to register your company with the appropriate state authorities.